 Chickpeas may not be as high in zinc as baked beans, but they still provide 12% of your DV.
 The versatile beans are a good source of plant-based protein, fiber, phosphorus, and iron.

 "Many whole grains like quinoa, oats, and rice contain zinc and other vitamins and minerals like vitamin B, fiber, magnesium, and iron," Michalczyk says.
 One packet of plain oatmeal, for example, contains 10% of your DV.

-While still a good source, Michalczyk says whole grains contain phytic acid, which may reduce the absorption of zinc.
+While still a good source, Michalczyk says whole grains contain phytic acid, which may reduce the absorption of zinc7.
 Soaking grains and beans overnight will help reduce phytic acid and enhance mineral absorption.
 Combining these with other sources of zinc is a good way to make sure you're getting the right amount.

 Abby Moore is an editorial operations manager at mindbodygreen.
 She earned a B.A. in Journalism from The University of Texas at Austin and has previously written for Tribeza magazine.
 She has covered topics ranging from regenerative agriculture to celebrity entrepreneurship.
 Moore worked on the copywriting and marketing team at Siete Family Foods before moving to New York.